indie-zine/indie-zine.github.io/_posts/2022-06-28-better-coffee.md

 The not unusual story of providing something contrary to what the other party wanted.
-I bore shields that spoke of nothing profound about myself for the longest time, the act got old fast, as old as sin, and my sins were borne on my soul to the point of your apparent boredom, not your fault.
+I bore shields that spoke of nothing profound about myself for the longest time, the act got old fast, as old as sin, and my sins were borne by my soul to the point of your apparent boredom, not your fault.
 I'd have wanted to tear my eyes out too if I were in your shoes.
 My lamentations weren't exciting in the adventurous sort of way and adventure was evidently not in any of my names, something you've
 			hopefully crossed with an "X" on your final list.

 She found someone, folks.
 Someone who has nothing but a sword and an open heart.
 I can't help but be happy at that fact.
 I am not cut out for coveting and all the nasty things that follow.
 It's almost preferable that I had chosen nothing akin to maturity, a sad, sordid truth:
 			I am at least now someone who, unlike that self in that one nightmare after a day or two of forgetting my meds, now has better coffee.
 ```